The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 Here’s my formula:

-– A drop of tea tree oil in each shoe
+– A drop of tea tree oil & a couple tablespoons of baking soda in each shoe

 – Put shoes in mesh garment bag